pimlie/node-memwatcher/README.md

 #### `graphMetric` _function_ (undefined)

 If defined it receives the graph as first argument, the stats as second argument and the number of requests as third argument.
-Use this to add your own metrics
+Use this to add your own metrics, see the example in [setup](#add-nuxt-memwatch-to-modules-section-of-nuxtconfigjs)